Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Moduli space of holomorphic annuli

 By transversality and definition, the contribution to the integration of the right hand side of Lemma \ref{limitinterior} of the codimension one stratum is $0$.
-Therefore the integration of $(\text{\rm ev}^1,\text{\rm ev}^2)^*([\frak v;k_1] , [\frak w;k_2])$ on the union of the images of $\Phi_{K,i}$ can be chosen arbitrary close to the right hand side if we take $K,\, i$ large.
+Therefore the integration of $(\text{\rm ev}^1,\text{\rm ev}^2)^*([\frak v;k_1] , [\frak w;k_2])$ on the union of the images of $\Phi_{K,i}$ can be chosen arbitrary close to the right hand side if we take $K, i$ large.

-On the other hand, the complement of the union of the images of $\Phi_{K,i}$ are obtained by gluing at least three pieces of discs.
-(Those configurations are described as in Figure 20.3.)
+On the other hand, the complement of the union of the images of $\Phi_{K,i}$ are obtained by gluing at least three pieces of disks.
+(Those configurations are described as in Figure 3.4.5.)
 So there are at least 3 parameters $T_1,T_2,T_3$ for gluing.
 When we restrict these 3 parameters by requiring that the resulting source becomes the given $\Sigma'_i$, we still have one more parameter $T$.
-We can estimate the differential of $(\text{\rm ev}^1,\text{\rm ev}^2)$ with respect to $T$ in the same way as Lemma A1.58 \cite{fooo06} and find that it is of order $e^{-cT}$.
-Therefore the integration of $(\text{\rm ev}^1,\text{\rm ev}^2)^*([\frak v;k_1] , [\frak w;k_2])$ on the complement of the union of images of $\Phi_{l,i}$ goes to zero as $l,i \to \infty$.
+We can estimate the differential of $(\text{\rm ev}^1,\text{\rm ev}^2)$ with respect to $T$ in the same way as in \cite[Lemma A1.58]{fooo06} and find that it is of order $e^{-cT}$.
+Therefore the integration of $(\text{\rm ev}^1,\text{\rm ev}^2)^*([\frak v;k_1] , [\frak w;k_2])$ on the complement of the union of images of $\Phi_{K,i}$ goes to zero as $K,i \to \infty$.
 Hence the lemma.
+The argument here is similar to the proof of Lemma \ref{sublemma:Sigma3limit}, which we discuss in detail in Section \ref{sec:cornerestimate}.

 1.8cm \epsfbox{Figure20.3.eps}